Khalili Foundation: Football programme

 The Circle of Piece, a painting by the British artist Ben Johnson designed by Khalili as a kaleidoscope of the word "peace" in Hebrew, English, and Arabic.

 The football programme began in 1990, with Jewish and Muslim children aged 9 to 12 playing football on Sunday mornings for three weeks.
 The children, from both secular schools and faith schools, play in mixed-faith teams.
 Parents attend the matches, bringing adults from both communities together.
 The Arsenal football club has supported this cause by providing training and allowing the use of their stadium in North London.
 The foundation also trains young people to act as football coaches in their own communities.

 International visits

 The foundation has sent representatives to the Middle East, encouraging prominent figures and officials from both Judaism and Islam to attend each other's places of worship.
 Chief Rabbi Jonathan Sacks and Sheikh Zaki Badawi are among those who have travelled internationally, supported by the foundation, to attend mosques and synagogues.
 The foundation has also brought Jewish and Muslim academics together in theology seminars and lectures.
-The foundation believes they would thus enhance understanding and relationships between Jews and Muslims.